worldbank/metadata-editor-docs/docs/documenting_geographic.md

 ![image](img/ME_UG_v1-0-0_documenting_geographic_feature_imported1a.png)

-Click on `Charateristics` for the data file, and you will see more information extracted from the data file.
+Click on `Characteristics` for the data file, and you will see more information extracted from the data file.
 For vector datasets (like a Shape file), this will include the list of variables (feature characteristics) included in the data.
 The system will automatically extract summary statistics, and a list of values for the categorical variables.
 If the values are only available in the form of codes in the data file, you have the option to add value labels corresponding to the codes.
 You also have the option to provide a description (definition) of each variable.
 This is highly recommended when the characteristic has a name that is not fully explicit.

 ![image](img/ME_UG_v1-0-0_documenting_geographic_feature_imported2.png)